rossta/rossta.github.com/source/blog/2010-05-17-mott-hall-iii-school-career-day.md

 title: Mott Hall III School Career Day
 author: rossta
 permalink: /2010/05/mott-hall-iii-school-career-day/
-categories:
-  - Bio
+tags:
-  - Education
+  - Code
-  - Javascript
+  - Life
 ---
 As Calvin was leaving the classroom, he turned back toward me with a smile and a glint in his eye.
 That was all I needed to see to know: the lesson had made an impression.
 As a teacher, nothing beats that feeling.
 I could sense he wanted to say something; he was looking for the right words.
 He then told me about a website he knew of where he wanted to try more on his own.